liuchengxu/liuchengxu.github.io/_posts/2019-12-20-speed-up-vim-python-plugin-using-rust.md

 It's in pure vimscript that brings vim-clap the feature of minimal installtion requirements.
 However, that feature becomes to a subtle _bug_ over time.
 You know, VimScript is never known as a performant script language, instead it's much slower than the popular Python and Lua.
 You can never apply these complex logic in vimscript and expect your plugin to run very well.

+### Problem of using `job` of Vim/NeoVim

 No one wants to use a Vim plugin that is slow, so one principle of [vim-clap](https://github.com/liuchengxu/vim-clap) is always to run asynchoronously so that the UI will never be blocked.
 I thought using the async job would be the ultimate solution, but it's not unfornately.
 The asynchoronous job does help mostly, but not completely.
 The first thing is that job of Vim/NeoVim causes a `redraw` problem, you can see the flicker obviously.
-What's more, using the async job only can not let Vim remain reponsive when dispatching these CPU-intensive tasks, [see this issue](https://github.com/liuchengxu/vim-clap/issues/75).

 ![](https://user-images.githubusercontent.com/8850248/67620599-3b1c9a80-f83b-11e9-8d8c-72bfae9d9177.gif)

 (Note the flicker happens in `:Clap grep`, that doesn't happen in `:Clap blines` )

+What's more, using the async job only can not let Vim remain reponsive when dispatching these CPU-intensive tasks, [see this issue](https://github.com/liuchengxu/vim-clap/issues/75).

+### Missing advanced fuzzy finder in VimScript

 As I have said, vim-clap can be served as a fuzzy finder.
 With vimscript only, you can only handle a small few thousand items and have the limited regex based substring fuzzy filtering at that moment.
 There is no advanced fuzzy filtering algorithm written in vimscript.

 One solution is to leverage the existing fuzzy finders, e.g., [fzy](https://github.com/jhawthorn/fzy), [fzf](https://github.com/junegunn/fzf), [skim](https://github.com/lotabout/skim), using the async `job` feature which already exists in both Vim and NeoVim for a while .
 And quickly the external fuzzy filter support is added, now you could use `:Clap! blines ++ef=fzf` to filtering the buffer lines using fzf.
 But I'm actually still not satisfied as the external fuzzy filter has to rely on the async job, the `redraw` issue of which has been settled though.

+### Embed fzy Python implementation in Vim

-Then I began to resort Python or lua to achive faster and better built-in fuzzy filtering in order to avoid the `redraw` issue of async job.
+Then I began to resort Python or Lua to achive faster and better built-in fuzzy filtering in order to avoid the `redraw` issue of async job.
 Fortunately, I found [aslpavel/sweep.py](https://github.com/aslpavel/sweep.py/blob/master/sweep.py) which has implemented the [fzy fuzzy finder having better results than other fuzzy finders](https://github.com/jhawthorn/fzy/blob/master/ALGORITHM.md).

-Then I shamelessly borrowed its internal fzy implementation into [vim-clap](https://github.com/liuchengxu/vim-clap), [see the initial PR]( https://github.com/liuchengxu/vim-clap/pull/92).
+And I shamelessly borrowed [its internal fzy implementation](https://github.com/aslpavel/sweep.py/blob/bfc11a26acc5821ab570d926a78b29f87153285a/sweep.py#L700-L823) into [vim-clap](https://github.com/liuchengxu/vim-clap), [see the initial PR]( https://github.com/liuchengxu/vim-clap/pull/92).

-With Python, now we can handle 10,000 items and have the best fuzzy finder embedded in Vim.
+With Python, now we can handle 10,000 items and have the best fuzzy finder embedded in Vim, without worrying about the `redraw` issue of async job.

 ## Make Python filter 10x faster using Rust

 The introduced Python fzy implementation in vim-clap can handle 10,000 items decently, but that's far from enough from my perspective.
-And with some profile, I found the bottleneck is this fuzzy filtering function.
+And with some profile, I found the bottleneck is [this fzy fuzzy filtering function](https://github.com/liuchengxu/vim-clap/blob/0bc45f3950/autoload/clap/filter.vim#L155).
 Once I read about this post [Speed up your Python using Rust](https://developers.redhat.com/blog/2017/11/16/speed-python-using-rust/), I immediately realized that that's a fairly promising optimization.

+### Rewritting with PyO3

 Thanks to [PyO3](https://github.com/PyO3/pyo3), now writting a Python dynamic module in Rust is trivial and elegant.
 What you need to learn is the exmple on the README of PyO3 and rewritting the related function in Python to Rust.
 As a matter of fact, I firstly used [rust-cpython](https://github.com/dgrunwald/rust-cpython), but I ran into some issues on macOS, hence I switched to PyO3 and it works smoothly.

 Thanks to [stewart/rff](https://github.com/stewart/rff), the fzy Rust implementation is already good to go.

+What I have to do is:

+1. wrap the Rust version fzy implemented by [stewart/rff](https://github.com/stewart/rff) and generate the Python dynamic module, see [pythonx/clap/fuzzymatch-rs/src/lib.rs](https://github.com/liuchengxu/vim-clap/blob/fd2e042621/pythonx/clap/fuzzymatch-rs/src/lib.rs).
+In case of some people are confused, `rff::match_and_score_with_positions` implements the same fzy algorithm.
+[This Rust closure](https://github.com/liuchengxu/vim-clap/blob/fd2e042621/pythonx/clap/fuzzymatch-rs/src/lib.rs#L8-L10) is equivalent to the [original Python version of fzy](https://github.com/liuchengxu/vim-clap/blob/fd2e042621/pythonx/clap/fzy_impl.py#L195).

-What I have to do is to wrap the Rust version fzy and replace the pure Python fzy in [vim-clap](https://github.com/liuchengxu/vim-clap) with the generated Python dynamic module.
+2. replace the pure Python fzy in [vim-clap](https://github.com/liuchengxu/vim-clap) with the generated Python dynamic module.

+### Test

 I did some tests laster, and found that the optimization result is very satisfying.

+#### Pytest

 From pytest, Rust is **30x** faster: